fbpx

 How to Reseed Your Utah Lawn

-, but even an old lawn can continue to thrive with proper care and overseeding.
+Lawns that are over 20 years old will naturally start to thin, but even an old lawn can continue to thrive with proper care and overseeding.
 Conversely, mismanagement can cause irreparable damage over time, and many old lawns are past the point of saving.
 If your lawn has dead patches where soil shows, and you’ve tried to revive it with no success, reseeding (or resodding) the lawn might be your only option.

 For Kentucky bluegrass lawns in Utah, you’ll want to reseed in spring or fall because temperatures are ideal.
 To reseed your lawn with the best results, you’ll need to start with a clear area.
 Make sure your yard is free of weeds, previous turf, and large boulders.
 You should also make sure the area is properly leveled and graded to allow water to flow away from your home.
 Next, you should test the soil, apply soil amendments if needed, spread the seed, and add a thin layer of peat moss if desired.
 Make sure you keep the area damp to allow the seeds to grow.